laserb/deep-vocal-isolation/README.md

 ## Configuration
 The settings used for execution are configurable by either exporting the appropriate environment variables, by directly setting the values in the `Config` class or, when using the grid search, by specifying the configuration in a `.yml` file.
 The configuration is applied using reflection.</br>
+Some predefined configurations can be found in the `envs` directory.
+Source the environment file to load the configuration.</br>
+I.e. for the `lps` environment run
+>`source envs/lps`

 A list of available options can be found below.

 ## Training